May newsletter explains tort liability for bad servicing and improper loan modification practices

 Who Should Attend

-Practitioners who want to gain a deeper understanding of the foreclosure process in California, as well as attorneys looking for tools to represent their clients in foreclosure cases.
+Practitioners who want to gain a deeper understanding of the foreclosure process in California, as well as attorneys and corporate lawyer looking for tools to represent their clients in foreclosure cases.
 The sessions will address issues pertinent to those new to foreclosure litigation, plaintiff or defense side, as well as experienced practitioners.

 The scope of this article is by no means exhaustive.
 Advocates may also wish to explore possible claims for intentional interference with contractual relations, conversion, trespass, libel, and wrongful foreclosure.
 See National Consumer Law Center, Foreclosures and Mortgage Servicing (5th ed.
 2014), Chapter 4.